calebeby/recipes/recipes/groundnut-stew.md

 ## Instructions

 1. Make rice
-1. Put 1lb dead chickens into small chunks
+1. Put 1 lb dead chickens into small chunks
 1. Cut 1 onion into chopped
 1. Cook chicken and onions together on medium in large pot
 1. Wait for onions to be translucent